Updated February 2018

-This unique guide by MoneySavingExpert.com founder Martin Lewis, for those who started university in England or Wales in or after 2012, turns most people's understanding of student loans on its head uncovering how the interest really works, whether you should worry or not, and who should be trying to clear it.
+This unique guide by MoneySavingExpert.com founder Martin Lewis, for English and Welsh students who started university in or after 2012, turns most people's understanding of student loans on its head uncovering how the interest really works, whether you should worry or not, and who should be trying to clear it.

 In this guide...